 School Consultation Seminar and Supervision, Cambridge Health Alliance Child Psychiatry Residency Program

 - Dr. Rappaport developed a ten-month school consultation rotation for child psychiatry fellows to teach them the necessary skills to provide assessments and consultations in schools.
 Skills for special education advocacy and school consultation are taught through a case-based model and review of assessments.
 The fellows are trained in how to communicate effectively with educators and provide professional development that enhances teachers’ efficacy with students.
 This rotation has been referred to as a “cutting-edge paradigm shift,” as child psychiatry programs generally provide little guidance in school consultation.

-- Dr. Rappaport and Dr. Wes Boyd will be teaching an elective course for medical students that will use close reading of classic literature to explore questions of mortality, ethics, and compassion that arise in the practice of medicine.
+- Dr. Rappaport and Dr. Wes Boyd teach a spring elective course for medical students that uses close reading of classic and modern fiction and non-fiction to explore questions of mortality, ethics, and compassion that arise in the practice of medicine.
 Students will consider how we preserve our compassion and care for dying patients in the face of our own mortality, the arbitrariness of sickness and health, and other ethical and existential issues that arise in the daily practice of medicine.
-Readings will include fiction and nonfiction by William Carlos Williams, Anton Chekhov, Peter Shaffer, Leo Tolstoy, Mary Shelly, John Updike, and others.

 Dr. Rappaport has previously taught the following course: